Gaglia88/gsm_repro/README.md

 This will start Jupyter inside the docker-machine which has a port forwarding on port 8888.
 Opening from the browser *your machine ip:8888* will open the notebook environment.
 Running the notebook it is possible to reproduce all the Figures/Tables of the paper [1].

+#### $${\color{red}*}$$ Note
+If the script is run on a remote machine, it will stop running when the session ends (e.g., if the connection to the machine is lost, or the terminal closed).
+For this reason, it is necessary to use an intermediary tool to let the process be detached from the current session.
+In our experiments, we employed the *screen* command.
+You can read [here](https://www.gnu.org/software/screen/manual/screen.html) how to use it.
+Do not use the *nohup* instruction because it does not let to connect to the docker machine when the script is executed.

 ### References
 [1] Gagliardelli, L., Papadakis, G., Simonini, G., Bergamaschi, S., & Palpanas, T. (2023).
 GSM: A generalized approach to Supervised Meta-blocking for scalable entity resolution. _Information Systems_, 102307.